 Pumping rates, for each person, will vary directly with the frequency and length of strokes of the lever arm… and that will vary widely depending on the person and the water level.
 To give you an objective idea — that doesn’t vary with the person — a full stroke delivers 4.5, 8.5, or 20.5 ounces, depending on the pump cylinder.

 The Simple Pump is DRAMATICALLY easier to use than seemingly comparable pumps like Bison and Baker.
-The actual force required is dependent mostly on the static water level… the total length of drop pipe assembly adding some additional effort.
+The actual force required is dependent mostly on the static water level… the total length of drop pipe assembly adds some additional effort.
 For a common installation, a well with a 100-foot static water level, it takes approximately 6 pounds of downward force using our 36” lever arm.
 A child can easily do this.
 Even at a static water level of 325 feet, it takes only approximately 16 pounds of downward force, using our 36” lever arm.